ehmicky/autoserver/docs/configuration.md

 The [IDL file](#idl-file) and the [server options file](#server-options) share the same format.

-The file format depends on the file extension, and can be either YAML or JSON.
+The format depends on the file extension, and can be either YAML or JSON.
 YAML files can only contain JSON-compatible types.

 If a relative file path is used to target the configuration file, it will be